Use a Virtualized Smart Card

 To use smart card credentials on a remote system, you must Jump to that system, or you must start a customer-initiated session with a system that has the BeyondTrust Customer Service pre-installed.

 If using a Jump Client, the Jump Client must be running in service mode, or the remote system must also have the elevation service pre-installed with its service running.
-The appropriate virtual smart card drivers must be installed on both your local system and the remote system, with their services running.
+The virtual smart card drivers must be installed on both your local system and the remote system, with their services running.

 Alternatively, a system can be accessed using the Jump To functionality from within the representative console.
-Using the Jump To functionality does not require the virtual smart card driver to be pre-installed on the customer's system.
-In this scenario, BeyondTrust installs the driver as part of the Jump to the end system being accessed.
+Using the Jump To functionality does not require the VSC Customer Service to be pre-installed on the customer's system.
+In this scenario, BeyondTrust installs the BeyondTrust Customer Service as part of the Jump to the end system being accessed.

 Click the reader you would like to share with the remote computer.
 Once the reader has been virtualized on the remote system, a message indicating that you have shared this reader is logged in the chat window.
-The smart card in the selected reader is now available to use on the remote computer, just as if it were physically present on the system being supported.
+The selected reader is now available to use on the remote computer, and a smart card inserted locally is virtualized and operates as if it were physically present on the remote system being supported.

 When screen sharing, use a virtual smart card to perform administrative actions.
 You can run programs in another user context, or even log in as a different user.

 If the virtual smart card feature is available in a session that is not elevated and a smart card reader has been shared into the session, then certificates stored on the inserted smart card can be selected and used for elevation, provided the certificates are associated with accounts that have the appropriate permissions.

 Elevation causes the customer client to restart in order to become elevated.
 The restart makes the shared reader unshared, and it must be shared again with the elevated session if it is required for use.